DARIAH-ERIC/lexicalresources/Resources/grammars-in-TEI/README.md

 As we'll show later, achieving both of the above-mentioned goals is not possible without customizing TEI.

-TEI Lex-0 has been so far focused on dictionaries rather than grammars, which is why TEI Lex-0 is itself not yet ready to accommodate the above-mentioned goals.
+TEI Lex-0, which has so far been focused on dictionaries rather than grammars, is capable of representing grammatically annotated linguistic forms, both individually and as paradigms.
+But it also does not currently cover the embedding of linguistic forms inside paragraphs of running text.

-Our hope is to explore descriptive grammars and work toward proposing solutions that will eventually make it to TEI Lex-0, and, if there is wider interest, to TEI itself.
+Our hope here is to explore descriptive grammars and work toward proposing solutions that will eventually make it to TEI Lex-0, and, if there is wider interest, to TEI itself.

 ## Paradigm tables